Koha-Community/kohadocs/source/patrons.rst

 Clubs
 '''''''''''''''''''''''''''''''''''''''''''

-If you use :ref:`patron clubs <Patron-clubs-label>`, patrons will have a tab in their record indicating which club they are enrolled in, if any.
+If you use :ref:`patron clubs <patron-clubs-label>`, patrons will have a tab in their record indicating which club they are enrolled in, if any.

 |image1362|